smurferson1/MineControl/README.md

 # MineControl

 A **power tool** for automating temperature management, scheduling, and data aggregation while mining cryptocurrency.
 For us plebs with a single GPU and CPU running **Windows 10 x64**.
-It can automatically keep your miners and hardware running within your parameters and give you nice data (e.g. charts, averages, kWh).
+It can automatically keep your miners and hardware running within your parameters and give you nice data (e.g. charts, averages, kWh), with more customization than you probably need.
 This is accomplished by:
 - Reading temperatures and other sensor data from an external hardware monitor app.
-- Setting GPU power profile via an external GPU controller app.
+- Setting GPU power profile through an external GPU controller app.
 - Optionally managing execution of an external GPU and/or CPU mining app and capturing their output for charting/logging.
-- Finding relevant data in raw text using customizable regular expressions.
+- Finding relevant data in the raw output using customizable regular expressions.

-Names of hardware monitor and GPU controller apps are omitted in order to avoid legal issues, but the default config is compatible with the most popular hardware monitor and GPU controller apps.
+Names of hardware monitor and GPU controller apps are omitted in order to avoid legal issues, but the default config is compatible with the most popular hardware monitor and GPU controller app.
 These support both NVIDIA and AMD GPUs.
 Hint: they rhyme with **RidesharePimpo** and **WhoStoleMy ButterChurner**.

 ![image](https://user-images.githubusercontent.com/91922614/138532772-a657dc16-2947-4f0b-8315-203717929fcc.png)